1) Check Your Credit Files

-When checking your files, you may come across minor problems from the past that could still be causing you difficulties.
-Sometimes, a creditor will not attempt to pursue a small debt such as an unpaid catalog order or similar because it can be cheaper for them to simply write it off.
-However, this will still show up in your credit history as a default, with the accompanying damage to your rating.
-If you find any of these small, easily overlooked debts, it's worth paying them off and making sure that this is reflected in your file.
+When checking your credit files, you may come across minor problems from the past that could still be causing you difficulties.
+Sometimes, a creditor will not attempt to pursue a small debt, such as an unpaid catalog order or similar charge because it can be cheaper for them to simply write it off.
+However, this will still show up in your credit history as a default; damage to your rating.
+If you find any of small, easily overlooked debts, it’s worth paying them off and making sure that this is reflected in your file.

-If you have several revolving credit accounts, it can make sense to spread your overall debt evenly across them.
+If you have several revolving credit accounts, it is important that you spread your debt evenly across all accounts.
 Accounts which are close to their borrowing limits are a negative factor for your credit rating.
-Try and manage your finances so that no individual account has higher than 30% utilization.
+Try and manage your finances so that no individual account has higher than a 30% credit utilization.

 4) Raise Your Credit Limit

-If you only have one or two accounts, and they're close to their max limits, it can be worth asking that your credit limit is raised.
-This lowers your account limit utilization which can benefit your overall score.
+If you only have one or two accounts, and they’re close to their max limits, it can be worth asking that your credit limit is raised.
+This can lower your utilization rate which can benefit your overall score.
 However, be careful not to build up too large of a credit line.
 If you have access to a large credit line, new lenders may be reluctant to add to your chances of overextending yourself.